-For more than 150 years, Boys & Girls Clubs of America has enabled young people most in need to achieve great futures as productive, caring, responsible citizens.
-Today, 4,300 Clubs serve nearly 4 million young people through Club membership and community outreach.
+Throughout our 160+ year history, Boys & Girls Clubs of America has enabled young people most in need to achieve great futures as productive, caring, responsible citizens.
+Today, more than 5,000 Club locations serve 3.6 million young people through Club membership and community outreach.
 Clubs are located in cities, towns, public housing and on Native lands throughout the country, and serve military families in BGCA-affiliated Youth Centers on U.S. military installations worldwide.

 Clubs provide a safe place, caring adult mentors, fun and friendship, and high-impact youth development programs on a daily basis during critical non-school hours.
 Club programs promote academic success, good character and citizenship, and healthy lifestyles.
 In a Harris Survey of alumni, 54 percent said the Club saved their lives.
 National headquarters are located in Atlanta.
 Learn more at Facebook and Twitter.